PaulWheatcroft/owery-joinery/README.md

 - Search is very crude.
 Would be better to implement a third party such as Haystack

 # Acknowledgements
+Massive thanks to my Mentor Adegbenga Adeye for his professional view throughout the project and pushing me to to better :-)

+Also a huge thanks to the tutors a Code Institue for being there when I needed them abd for them being able to always point me in the right direction.

+Thanks to https://www.goranstimac.com/ for his video tutorial on setting up Bootstrap 5 toasts https://www.goranstimac.com/blog/2021/07/how-to-add-bootstrap-5-toast-on-page-load/

 # Testing
 ## HTML